-Having a mentor or older teen go first may help break the ice.
+Having an experienced person go first may help break the ice.

 A good way to follow this is Workings: Circle Blessings or Workings: Blessing Line.

 Letting the Shadow Speak

 Automatic Writing is a way to let our inner shadow voices speak.
 By writing so fast that we don't have time to censor ourselves, we may hear some of those buried voices.
 See Workings: Automatic Writing.